saadbinmanjur/saadbinmanjur/README.md

 I'm currently working on...

-🔭 Engaged in the internship of Data Science Intern at Technocolabs
+🔭 Engaged in some personal projects along with Kaggle competitions

 🌱 Studying Computer Science & Engineering at University of Science and Technology Chittagong